 Spills Program Restoration Funding

-Coastal Protection Fund (CPF)
+Background on the Coastal Protection Fund

-Resource Damage Assessment (RDA)
+The Resource Damage Assessment (RDA) Account

-John Bernhardt (JB) Account:
+The John Bernhardt (JB) Account

 The JB Account receives payments from oil and hazardous material spill penalties collected under Chapter 90.48 RCW and Chapter 90.56 RCW, and the one cent-per-gallon charge from each Marine Use Tax Refund claim under RCW 32.36.330.
 This account is named in memory of John Bernhardt, who worked on many environmental protection activities during his 24 years at the Department of Ecology.
 As section head for the agency's Spill Prevention and Policy Section in Central Programs, John Bernhardt guided the development and implementation of numerous important spill prevention, planning, and response initiatives, including use of the Coastal Protection Fund.

 called the Terry Husseman

 Account.
 The account's purpose

 management programs (quantity,